-Prizes
+Prizes.

 The Governor's Medal is awarded at the close of each collegiate year to the student who has made the highest standing in four daily recitations during the year.
-The person to whom the Governor's Medal is thus awarded shall not be eligible as a competitor for the same a second year.
+The person to whom the Governor's Medal is thus awarded shall not be eligible as a competitor for the same a second

-Gold medals will also be awarded to students who make the best record during the year in the departments of Metaphysics, Chemistry, Ancient Languages, and Modern Languages.
-The same student shall not be eligible to compete for a medal a second time in any department in which it may have been awarded him.
+Gold medals will also be awarded to students who make the best record during the year in the departments of Metaphysics, Mathematics, Chemistry, Ancient Languages, Modern Languages, Practical Mechanics, and Agriculture.
+The same student shall not be eligible to compete for a medal a second time in any department in which it may have been awarded to him.